top of page

 Why do we do stuff we know isn't good for us?
 This question gets into the complicated mix of why we act the way we do, looking at all the psychological reasons behind our choices.
 It's pretty common to do things we know aren't great for us.
 The reasons are complex and come from deep psychological needs and social pressures.

-So, the emotional connections we have can really mess with our judgment, making it hard to tell the difference between love and dependency.
-This makes it tough to leave unhealthy situations.
-Breaking free from toxic relationships often involves a big internal struggle, where the need to look after yourself fights against the emotional ties you have.
-People might feel a mix of guilt, shame, anger, and sadness as they think about leaving a relationship that's become a big part of who they are.
-This emotional mess can lead to a lot of indecision, swinging between hope for change and facing the tough truth.
-In the end, understanding how these emotional factors play a role is key to making better choices and finding relationships that help you grow and be happy.
+Emotional connections can mess with our judgment, making it hard to see the difference between love and dependency, which complicates leaving bad situations.
+Breaking free involves a personal battle between self-care and emotional bonds, often bringing up feelings of guilt, shame, anger, and sadness.
+This emotional mess can lead to indecision, swinging between hoping things will change and facing the harsh truth.
+In the end, understanding these emotional factors is key to making better decisions and building relationships that help us grow and be happy.

 ### The Impact of Habit and Routine